 Let's think about your towels for a moment.
 Couldn't they use a little refresh, and aren't they a little…impersonal?
 Personalize your bathroom with some new bath towels for that homey upgrade.
 Monogrammed bath towels make a bathroom feel more cohesive and custom, and they add that extra-special something that your old towels just can't deliver.

 If you're getting new towels for the bathroom, why not go ahead and get a coordinating monogrammed shower curtain to complete the look?
-Lands' End shower curtains are designed to match many of our towel designs, so your bathroom will be looking like something straight out of a catalogue.
-A catalogue for well-loved homes, that is.
+Lands' End shower curtains are designed to match many of our towel designs, so your bathroom will be looking like something straight out of a catalog.
+A catalog for well-loved homes, that is.

 The living room isn't a done deal just because you've added pictures and stockings.
 A couple more finishes really help bring it all home.
 Seasonal throw pillows add some flair to otherwise boring couches and chairs, and fleece blankets are great for snuggling on cold nights or while watching movies with loved ones.
 Add a couple extra pillows and blankets to the living room, and you'll have a hard time getting anyone in your family to do anything but sit around and watch TV and play board games.
 Visitors will know this is a home, not just a house, from all the enthused and congenial family members genuinely enjoying one another's company.